mjl-/mox/README.md

 the DNS records you need to manually create and prints commands to start mox and optionally install mox as a service.

-If you already have email configured for your domain, or if you are already sending email for your domain from other machines/services, you should modify the suggested configuration and/or DNS records.

 A dedicated machine is highly recommended because modern email requires HTTPS, and mox currently needs it for automatic TLS.
-You can combine mox with an existing webserver, but it requires more configuration.
+You could combine mox with an existing webserver, but it requires more configuration.
+If you want to serve websites on the same machine, use the webserver built into mox.

 After starting, you can access the admin web interface on internal IPs.